0800 043 0020

 JS Travel Insurance provides comprehensive travel insurance coverage, including Flying (Learning), with three different coverage levels.

-We have covered many students and cadets of Skyborne, L32 Harris Flight Academy, and Leading Edge Aviation travelling to the USA and Europe to learn to fly.
+We have covered many students and cadets of Skyborne, L32 Harris Flight Academy, and Leading Edge Aviation traveling to the USA and Europe to learn to fly.

 Please Note: You must have a pre-booked travel in place for the departure and return to the UK to obtain a quote and policy.